• Home

 Equipment You’ll Want

-Wendy’s chili has very fine, almost sand-like ground beef (not big chunks), and a chopper gets you there in about a quarter of the time a spatula or spoon does.
+Second up, we have a meat chopper.
+A meat chopper is helpful for getting that fine, chili-texture grind because it breaks the beef into finer crumbles much quicker than a spoon.
+Wendy’s chili has very fine, almost sand-like ground beef (not big chunks), and a chopper gets you there in about a quarter of the time a spatula or spoon would.

 What to Know Before You Start